 Research moving insurance

 Just like researching moving companies, moving insurance is available to anyone moving across the country.
 This is very similar to car or homeowners insurance-you will be protected in the event of damage to your goods or if they are lost or stolen during the move.
 Obtains quotes from various competing companies so that you may best protect your valuables.
 Find out what your rights and remedies are and, if you can afford the insurance, take out even a small policy so that you have some level of protection in place.

 Package all valuables and original documents separately

 Original documents are especially important for obvious reasons.
-Valuables and other items that cannot be replaced should always be with you on your person at all times.
+Valuables and other items that cannot be replaced should always be with you in your person at all times.
 If you are taking a flight, take them as your carry-on with you so they are always in your physical possession.
 Do not even trust to put them in your suitcase.
-You cannot replace certain original documents and the stress and strain of the move is enough in and of itself that if you add lost original documents to the mix it will certainly dampen your mood and add another task to your already-lengthy checklist.
+You cannot replace certain original documents and the stress and strain of the move is enough in and of itself that if you add lost original documents to the mix it will certainly dampen your mood and add another task to your already-lengthy moving checklist.
 It is suggested that you buy a bag specifically for your most valuable documents and items and take It with you on the day of your move.
 Never let it out of your sight for any reason.